 4. Show What You Can Bring to the Table

-Finally, if a number of different art lawyers (or potential art layers) are applying for the same jobs, you need to consider what will make you stand out from the crowd.
+Finally, if several different art lawyers (or potential art layers) are applying for the same jobs, you need to consider what will make you stand out from the crowd.

 So carefully consider what interests and experiences you have that can benefit these artists.
 But don’t just mention them, actively list them on your CV and make a concrete list of services that you can provide to your clients.